Social Security Disability

 Requesting a Disability Hearing

-If you’ve made it to this stage, we understand your frustration.
-Here is where you’ll request a hearing with an administrative law judge.
-This is done through filing a form called “Request for Hearing by Administrative Law Judge.”
-Average wait time for a hearing is 6 – 9 months and usually the judge will not render a decision for another 2 – 4 months.
+Once your reconsideration has been denied, you can request a hearing with an administrative law judge.
+This is done by filing a form called “Request for Hearing by Administrative Law Judge.”
+The average wait time for a hearing is 4 – 6 months, and usually the judge will not render a decision for another 2 – 4 months.

 If You’re Denied At Your Hearing